-- 2. That said, Militia Commander is an excellent minion to use to trade up into stronger creatures, as she gains a bonus three attack the turn she enters the battlefield.
+- 2. That said, Restless Mummy is an excellent minion to use to trade up into stronger creatures, as she gains a bonus three attack the turn she enters the battlefield.

-- 5. Even if you’re falling behind, Rush minions can get you back into the game quicker than you might expect – especially if paired with a buff from Akali, the Rhino.
+- 4. Even if you’re falling behind, Rush minions can get you back into the game quicker than you might expect.

 Rush Warrior Mulligan guide

 With Rush Warrior you’re hunting for your efficient early game minions during the Mulligan stage.

 - 1. Ancharrr: Great card draw, solid weapon damage.

 - 2. Rusty Skipper: Activates self-damage synergies nicely early on, potentially giving you a cheap Bloodboil Brute.